gitlabhq/gitlab-runner/docs/development/README.md

 ### In GoLand

-Currently, GoLand doesn't support dynamic go tool arguments, so you'll need to run `make print_ldflags` first and then paste it in the configuration.
+Currently, GoLand doesn't support dynamic Go tool arguments, so you'll need to run `make print_ldflags` first and then paste it in the configuration.

 NOTE: **Note:**
-To be able to use the debugger, make sure to remove the last two flags (`-s -w`).
+To use the debugger, make sure to remove the last two flags (`-s -w`).

 ### Helper image